cyrilrbt/hemp/README.md

 Once it's installed, you can run `bin/supervisord` to start its daemon, and then `bin/supervisorctl` to control the processes.
 For example `bin/supervisorctl restart all` will restart all tornado instances.
 Pretty useful when you've just updated your code.

 By default, hemp will start 2 tornado processes, running on ports 2000 and 2001.
 All of that is configurable in `production.cfg`.

+## Comments

+I didn't think it was relevant or even worth it to build a comments engine, [Disqus](http://disqus.com/) can provide that, and it's really easy to integrate.